littlstar/littlstar.github.io/content-guide.md

 #### Videos

 When you upload a new video to Littlstar we re-encode, or transcode, it into multiple versions that are designed to be consumed across various devices and mediums. **The file size limit for uploads though our web interface is currently 5GB**.
 These versions have been designed to work across the maximum number of devices and clients.
 A 1K or 2K **web** version will be displayed to visitors on the web.
 A 1K **mobile** version is displayed on [Android][] and [iOS][] devices.
-A **VR** version is returned in [API](http://developer.littlstar.com/docs/#videos) responses so it can be displayed in advanced Head Mounted Displays (HMDs) like the GearVR.
-If downloads are enabled during video creation, or while editing an existing video, a **download** version will be exposed through a button below the video on the web, as well as in API responses, so it can be downloaded and consumed locally in an [Oculus Rift](https://www.oculus.com/), [OSVR](http://www.osvr.org/), or [GearVR](http://www.samsung.com/global/microsite/gearvr/index.html) style HMD.
+A **VR** version is returned in [API](http://developer.littlstar.com/docs/#videos) responses so it can be displayed in advanced Head Mounted Displays (HMDs) like the [Oculus Rift](https://www.oculus.com/) or [GearVR][].
+If downloads are enabled during video creation, or while editing an existing video, a **download** version will be exposed through a button below the video on the web, as well as in API responses, so it can be downloaded and consumed locally in an [Oculus Rift](https://www.oculus.com/) or [GearVR][] style HMD.

 ##### Posters